MCFpy/mcf/docs/source/algorithm_reference/fairscores.rst

 Note
 ------
 These features are experimental and may require further testing and validation.
-For more details or additional parameters, please consult the :py:class:`API <mcf_functions.ModifiedCausalForest>` documentation.
+For more details or additional parameters, please consult the :py:class:`API <mcf_main.ModifiedCausalForest>` documentation.